-My primary aim is not to produce intelligent machines
+For some, the primary aim is to produce intelligent machines: not for me.
+(Except as experiments testing the theories and models).

-(except as experiments testing the theories and models).
+This is a presentation from the viewpoint of a researcher trying primarily to understand and model aspects of both

-This is a presentation from the viewpoint of a researcher trying primarily to understand and model aspects of natural intelligence, in its many and diverse forms,
+- natural intelligence in its many and diverse forms, and - future possible forms of artificial intelligence.